2190P Procedure - Highly Capable Programs

 The district’s multi-disciplinary selection committee will review the student’s file, assessment profile data, and additional evidence provided in the request for appeal.

 Upholding the original decision of the multi-disciplinary selection committee; or

 Reversing the decision of the multi-disciplinary selection committee.

 A decision will be made by the multi-disciplinary selection committee within 30 school days after receipt of the written request for reconsideration.
 The parent/guardian will be notified of the decision in writing.
 The decision of the committee is final.

-The exit process may be initiated for students who no longer demonstrate a need for highly capable program services.
-A request may be made by a teacher or program administrator for highly capable student identification and placement discontinuation.
+Upon the request of a teacher or a highly capable program administrator, the district may initiate the exit process for students who no longer demonstrate a need for highly capable program services.
 The multi-disciplinary selection committee will convene a meeting to review the student’s profile to determine if the student qualifies for program services based on assessment data and selection criteria.
 The multi-disciplinary selection committee may request additional evidence of student capabilities and/or willingness to participate in the program.
 If the committee determines that the student no longer qualifies for highly capable program services, it may be recommended that the student be exited from the program.
-The parent/guardian will be notified in writing of the committee’s decision and of the appeal process.
+The district will notify the parent/guardian in writing of the committee’s decision and of the appeal process.

-A parent/guardian may request that the student be withdrawn from the program or a student may voluntarily withdraw from the program.
+A parent/guardian may request to withdraw the student from the program or a student may voluntarily withdraw from the program.
 A meeting will be convened by the highly capable program coordinator/director to discuss the request.
-If the parent/guardian desires to withdraw the student from the program, the student will be exited from the program.
+If the parent/guardian desires to withdraw the student from the program, the district will exit the student from the program.
 The multi-disciplinary selection committee will determine if identification procedures are necessary for students wishing to reenter the program in the future.

 - In kindergarten through grade 3, the needs of highly capable students are met through differentiation and individualization in the general education classroom.